Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Abstract

 \section{Abstract}

 Characterizing the capacity region of multi-source wireless relay networks is one of the fundamental issues in network information theory.
-The problem is, however, quite challenging because the transmission of other sessions acts as inter-user interference when there exist multiple source-destination (S-D) pairs in the network.
+The problem is, however, quite challenging due to inter-user interference when there exist multiple source--destination (S--D) pairs in the network.
 By focusing on a special class of networks, we show that the capacity can be found.
-Namely, we study a linear finite-field network with time-varying channels, which exhibits broadcast, interference, and fading natures of wireless communication.
+Namely, we study a layered linear binary field network with time-varying channels, which is a simplified model reflecting broadcast, interference, and fading natures of wireless communications.
 We observe that fading can play an important role in mitigating inter-user interference effectively for both single-hop and multi-hop networks.
-We propose new block Markov encoding and relaying schemes with randomized channel pairing, which exploit such channel variations, and derive their achievable rates.
-By comparing them with the general cut-set upper bound, the capacity region of single-hop networks and the sum-capacity of multi-hop networks can be characterized for some classes of channel distributions and networks topologies.
-For these classes, we show that the capacity of multi-source networks can be interpreted as the max-flow min-cut theorem.
+We propose new encoding and relaying schemes with randomized channel pairing, which exploit such channel variations, and derive their achievable rates.
+By comparing them with the cut-set upper bound, the capacity region of single-hop networks and the sum capacity of multi-hop networks can be characterized for some classes of channel distributions and network topologies.
+For these classes, we show that the capacity region or sum capacity can be interpreted as the max-flow min-cut theorem.